 I earned my bachelors degree from Yale University before spending the better part of my career as a television news reporter and financial journalist in Florida and New York.

 These days, I devote my energy to helping women rise in just about every way imaginable.

 As a writer and speaker, I address intimate and national audiences– offering breakthrough ideas, tactics, and inspiration.
 My work focuses on the unique ways women have wielded power throughout history and the unique world feminine leadership will play in our future.
 Additionally, my research covers soft power, sexual politics, sacred sexuality, and the influence of gender dynamics in history and contemporary social, economic and political institutions.
-As a media strategist, I help talented female leaders win political office.
+As a media strategist, I’ve helped talented female leaders win political office.
 And as a dancer (yes, I’m a former ballerina), I lead two sensual movement classes, P.O.P. and Viva La Femme, where I help women fall in love with their bodies and reclaim their sensual power– through dance.

 The past ten years of my life have been filled with dizzying highs and incredible lows.
-From interviewing celebrities, to privately battling anxiety, I changed careers, broke down, broke up, broke through— and of course, dated some fabulous men along the way; from jet-setting impresarios to entertainment legends, I’ve been romanced by some of the best.
+From interviewing celebrities, to privately battling anxiety, I changed careers, broke down, broke up, broke through— and of course, dated some fabulous men along the way.

 And now, here’s what I know for sure.
 Absolutely everything I have experienced in my life, the good and the bad, has prepared me for my purpose: helping women all over the world acquire real power by harnessing their unique, life-altering, earth-trembling feminine strengths.